Have you ever walked by a business on your block, or seen an ad in the newspaper that just made you think… yuck? Who let that happen?

 Working with a designer from the beginning can help you avoid all of that.
 A designer can help you bring your vision to life.
 They can recommend colours that not only don’t clash, but really say something about your brand, and suggest font pairings that fit your brands personality and won’t go out of style.
 They are also another person to bounce ideas off of, and you can professionally say whether or not it’s a good one!

-Getting input from a pro means that you’ll avoid mistakes that might require to shell out a bunch of cash to reprint and creating a lasting identity rather than something trendy for a week.
+Getting input from a pro means that you’ll avoid mistakes that might require shelling out a bunch of cash to reprint and creating a lasting identity rather than something trendy for a week.

 3. Graphic design is a powerful communication tool — use it!